-Whether you’re a cross-country racer, a mountain bike marathon enthusiast, or just someone who appreciates a lot of efficiency and speed, there’s an cross county bike out there for you.
-A good XC Bike is made for riding fast on trails of low to moderate technicality.
+Whether you’re a cross-country racer, a mountain bike marathon enthusiast, or just someone who appreciates a lot of efficiency and speed, there’s a cross county bike out there for you.
+The best xc bikes are made for riding fast on trails of low to moderate technicality.
 That doesn’t mean they can’t rip the occasional double-black run, though, as you’ll see.

 Another great XC hardtail under $3,000, the Niner Air 9 RDO combines a great racing frame with reasonable components for the 2-star build.
 The Fox 32 Float Rhythm fork is a good choice for 100mm of travel.